 Step 6: Review posts

 Alternatively you can choose to verify anything before it’s posted on your Timeline.
-Go the padlock menu again, and click See More Settings.
+Go to the Settings menu again and click Timeline and tagging in the left hand column.

 Enable this option, and you’ll see everything you’re tagged in before it goes live on your timeline, and you can choose whether to let it or not.